AChetty1/AChetty1/README.md

 ### Hi there 👋

-My name is Aditi Chetty.
+My name is Aditi.

-I work as a consultant at Deloitte in the field of Applied AI and analytics.
-I love learning about data science and machine learning, and using data science techniques to generate meaningful and impactful insights from data.
+🌱  I work in applied AI and analytics.
+I love learning about AI and machine learning, and applying data science techniques to generate meaningful and impactful insights from data.

-I can code in Python, SQL and SAS.
+⚡ I can code in Python, SQL and SAS.